-Sole F63 Review
+Sole F63 Treadmill 2025

-Recently enhanced, the F63 folding treadmill features a 60-inch running surface, a 3.0 CHP motor and an upgraded console with 10 training programs.
+Recently enhanced, the F63 folding treadmill features a 60-inch running surface, a 3.0 CHP motor and an upgraded console with seven training programs.
 Its powder coated steel frame is built to hold steady at the track’s top speed of 12 mph and 15% incline.
 As a bodybuilder who regularly cuts bodyfat for shows, I’d say the speed and incline offered here are two of the better features.
 To achieve fat loss one must increase the caloric burn yes, but for continued improvement an increase in one’s metabolism is also crucial.
 An incline of 15% means one can significantly spike this by way of High Intensity Interval Training (HIIT), proven to be a winner in the arena of fat loss.
 The treadmill is equipped with a fan, although it’s not as high-speed as other models.
 Positioned at the top of the console, the vents can’t be moved downward and this might be inconvenient depending on the user’s height.

-Sole F63 Treadmill - Key Specs:
+Sole F63 Treadmill – Great Model for a Great Price - Key Specs:

 Star Rating: | 4.7-stars |